rollup/rollup/docs/index.md

   - icon:
       src: /vitejs-logo.svg
     title: The bundler behind Vite
-    details: Get the power of Rollup fully pre-configured for most web development flows with an insanely fast development server.
+    details: Developing for the web?
+Vite pre-configures Rollup for you with sensible defaults and powerful plugins while giving you an insanely fast development server.
     link: https://vitejs.dev/
     linkText: Check out Vite
 ---